Blake Crouch's best science fiction books of all time

 Author Blake Crouch is no stranger to adaptations of his work, having had both his Good Behaviour novella series and his Wayward Pines trilogy adapted into TV series.
 Blake was closely involved with the adaptations of Wayward Pines and Good Behaviour, telling us that he ‘wrote scripts, was involved in casting, and spent a lot of time on set watching the actual creation of the shows.’

-His new book, Recursion, is a mind-bending, breathtaking sci-fi thriller which explores memory and what it means to be human.
+His new book, Recursion, is a mind-bending, breathtaking sci-fi thriller that explores memory and what it means to be human.
 Detective Barry Sutton investigates the suicide of a woman afflicted with ‘false memory syndrome’.
 There’s a media frenzy around this mysterious disease that is spreading across the country, but could something more malevolent be at work?
 The novel is being adapted into a film and TV series for Netflix by Shonda Rhimes, executive producer of Grey’s Anatomy and Scandal.
 When asked about the upcoming adaptation of Recursion, Blake shared that ‘it’s still very early days, but the plan is to make a universe based on Recursion, including multiple movies and tv series that mirror the branching structure of the novel itself.
 I couldn’t be more excited.’

 Encompassing both the films and books that have inspired him, here, Blake shares his all-time favourite works of science fiction.

-Discover more great sci fi books.
+Discover more great sci-fi books.

 Book: Exhalation by Ted Chiang